leotac/joypy/README.md

 Dependencies
 ------------

 - Python 3.5+
-From 0.1.4, joypy should also be compatible with python 2.7.
+Joypy should also be compatible with python 2.7.

 - [numpy](http://www.numpy.org/)
 - [scipy](http://www.scipy.org/) >= 0.11
 - [matplotlib](http://matplotlib.org/)
 - [pandas](http://pandas.pydata.org/) >= 0.20

 Not sure what are the oldest supported versions.
 As long as you have somewhat recent versions, you should be fine.